-If you're planning a trip to Latin America or South America, and intend on ticking off a number of bucket list items like the Inca Trail or summiting Cotopaxi, you too are going to spend more than a couple of days above 2,500m.
-Trust us when we tell you that understanding altitude sickness in South America and planning ahead to increase your chances of avoiding it on your own adventure could be the difference-maker between making a visit to Peru or Bolivia the best or worst trip of your life.
+If you're planning a trip to Latin America or South America, and intend on ticking off a number of bucket list items like the Inca Trail in Peru, completing the Ecuadors’ Quilotoa Loop, or taking your photo at Rainbow Mountain, then you too are going to spend more than a couple of days above 2,500m.
+Trust us when we tell you that understanding altitude sickness in South America and planning ahead to increase your chances of avoiding it during your own adventure could be the difference-maker between making a visit to Peru or Bolivia the best or worst trip of your life.

 What is Altitude Sickness?

 Not felt until you pass 2,500m (8,202 ft), altitude sickness is essentially your body telling you it's not getting enough oxygen.

 The higher you go in the world, the thinner the air gets.
 This means that, as the metres increase, the less oxygen there is for your body to use; altitude sickness is your body's way of letting you know that it hasn't got as much oxygen as it normally requires.